Matched Savings: Building Wealth and Economic Mobility

 Additionally, participants will be enrolled in financial coaching sessions while in the program; giving participants the skills and financial know how to continue saving post graduation.

-Both bills have been assigned to the Joint Committee on Financial Services and had a hearing on October 24th.
-In February, both bills were granted an extension until May, this means that we have more time to push for a favorable report from the committee.
-Sign-up for advocacy alerts below to get a notification for advocacy you can take to support a favorable report out.
+Both bills had been assigned to the Joint Committee on Financial Services and had a hearing on October 24th.
+In February, both bills were granted an extension until May.
+Unfortunately, the Matched Savings bill was not reported out favorable and have been sent to Third Reading; effectively ending the possibility that it will be passed this legislative session.
+We will be seeking to refile the bill in the upcoming 2025 - 2026 legislative session.
+Sign-up for advocacy alerts below to get a notification for advocacy you can participate in next year.